 - Exchange server mailbox corruption

-- Hard drive failures of workstations
+- Hard drive failures

 Solid server backup systems provide fail-safes for corrupt data, hardware failure, or data corruption.
 Your backups should be highly available, current and automated.
 The days of relying on tape rotations and wondering whether or not so-and-so has taken the backup off-site and rotated the backup media properly are long gone.
 Today’s backup technologies provide full images of production servers on a scheduled bases and real time data level backups that occur immediately upon the modification of a files.